byarmis/mpi3/README.md

 I suggest [this](https://raspberrypi.stackexchange.com/a/44825) answer on the Raspberry Pi Stack Exchange.
 Test to make sure that everything works by running `speaker-test -c 2` which will play pink noise over the left, followed by the right, channels.
 11. Disable the HDMI output per [this](https://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-conserve-energy) page to save a couple milliamps.
-12. Clone this repo by running `git clone https://gitlab.com/byarmis/mpi3`
+12. Clone this repo by running `git clone https://gitlab.com/byarmis/mpi3`.
+Or actually, `pip install mpi3`?
+Maybe?
+TBD
 13. Make this start on boot up by editing the root crontab by running `sudo crontab -e -u root` and appending the line `TBD`
 14. Reboot (`sudo reboot`) and you should be good to go!